Berry curvature induced anisotropic magnetotransport in a quadratic triple-component fermionic system: Introduction

-The band touching nodes of topological semimetals act as sources and drains of Berry curvature \cite{BC,xiao} which acts as a fictitious magnetic field in the momentum space and leads to several intriguing transport phenomena such as anomalous Hall effect (AHE)\cite{xiao,AHE1,AHE2,AHE3,AHE4}, anomalous thermal Hall effect (ATHE)\cite{ATHE1,ATHE2,ATHE3}, negative longitudinal magnetoresistance (MR)\cite{1,sasaki,2,3,4,5,6,7,8,lu}, planar Hall effect (PHE)\cite{PHE1,PHE2,PHE3} and planar thermal Hall effect (PTHE)\cite{PTHE1,PTHE2,PTHE3}.
+The band touching nodes of topological semimetals are sources and drains of Berry curvature \cite{BC,xiao} which acts as a fictitious magnetic field in the momentum space and leads to several intriguing transport phenomena such as anomalous Hall effect (AHE)\cite{xiao,AHE1,AHE2,AHE3,AHE4}, anomalous thermal Hall effect (ATHE)\cite{ATHE1,ATHE2,ATHE3}, negative longitudinal magnetoresistance (MR)\cite{1,sasaki,2,3,4,5,6,7,8,lu,pal}, planar Hall effect (PHE)\cite{PHE1,PHE2,PHE3,PHE4,PHE5} and planar thermal Hall effect (PTHE)\cite{PTHE1,PTHE2,PTHE3}.
+The Berry curvature induced magnetotransport phenomena in type-I multi-Weyl semimetals has been studied recently\cite{mutiweyl}.
 The triple component nodes also give rise to Berry curvature in the two dispersive bands and affect the transport phenomena in presence of magnetic field.
 Each node hosts a monopole charge of $|2n|$.
-The magnetotransport properties\cite{bitan} induced by Berry curvature, ballistic transport across junctions\cite{diptiman} and plasmons\cite{plasmontcf} in TRS-broken triple-component fermionic system for $n=1$ case has been studied recently.
+The magnetotransport properties\cite{bitan} induced by Berry curvature, ballistic transport across junction\cite{diptiman} and plasmons\cite{plasmontcf} in TRS-broken triple-component fermionic system for $n=1$ case has been studied recently.
 In this work, we consider the low-energy model of TRS-broken TCFs specifically for $n=2$ case (quadratic TCFs) and study its Berry curvature induced electrical and thermal magnetotransport properties.
-The anisotropic nature of dispersion in quadratic TCFs allows us to use two different orientations of planar Hall geometry and make a comparative study of results obtained in both the configurations.
+The dispersion of quadratic TCFs has different scaling with momenta along different directions which allows us to use two orientations of planar Hall geometry to develop our understanding towards the behavior of magnetotransport coefficients in response to linear dispersion along one symmetry direction and quadratic dispersion for the other two directions.
+Hence measurement of transport coefficients in presence of small magnetic field may act as a probe for detecting different symmetry axes of the system.

 This paper is organized as follows: In Sec. \ref{II}, we present a discussion on the low-energy model for generalized triple component fermions.
 In Sec. \ref{III}, we provide a review of the semiclassical Boltzmann transport formalism incorporating the Berry curvature effects.
 In Sec. \ref{IV}, we obtain the expressions of magnetoconductivities in the presence of in-plane electric and magnetic fields and further discuss the magnetic field and angular dependence of our numerically computed results of longitudinal magnetoconductivity (LMC) and planar Hall conductivity (PHC) for two different orientations of electric and magnetic fields.
 Section \ref{V} is dedicated to the detailed discussion of magnetoresistance.
 The results of positive longitudinal magneto-thermal conductivity (LMTC) and planar thermal Hall conductivity (PTHC) are presented in Sec. \ref{VI}.
 In Sec. \ref{comparesec}, we make a quantitative comparison of the transport coefficients calculated for the two configurations.
 Finally, we summarize our main results in Sec. \ref{VII}.